 Erarta Museum proudly presents a sculptural show of the most famous Surrealist artist — Salvador Dalí.
 Aside from painting, Dalí was an interdisciplinary artist in every way, widely recognised as a writer, illustrator, jewellery designer, film maker and sculptor, and the aim of this exhibition is to delve into and explore the latter.

-Very well-known for his drawings and paintings, a major focus of Dalí’s overall oeuvre was creation of a collection of bronze museum sculptures, which were created between 1934 and 1987.
+Very well-known for his drawings and paintings, a major focus of Dalí’s overall oeuvre was the creation of a collection of bronze sculptures.

 Limited by what he saw as the boundaries of two-dimensional canvas, Dalí turned to sculpture in order to manifest his Surrealist visions and artistic forms in space.
-Dalí himself created the original maquettes and designs to be cast in bronze during his lifetime.
-All the sculptures were cast at famous international foundries in Europe under the supervision of Dalí and using the ‘lost wax method’.
+Dalí himself created the original maquettes and designs to be cast in bronze during his lifetime, to be cast in bronze.
+All the sculptures were cast at famous international foundries in Europe and using the ‘lost wax method’.
 This method, also known as cire-perdue involves a pouring of molten metal into a mould that has been created by means of a wax model and once the mould is made, the wax model is melted and drained away.

 Beniamino Levi was the first to bring some of the world’s most famous artists to fame in Italy, including Miró, Magritte, Masson, Kandinsky, De Chirico, Picasso, and Dalí.
 During a Surrealist exhibition at Levi’s gallery in the 1960s Levi met Dalí and from then on, he frequently travelled to see Dalí at his many residences in Paris, New York and his home in Spain.
 Fascinated by some early Dalí sculptures he had found and bought from a Paris gallery, Mr Levi encouraged the Surrealist master to once more express his artistic vision in sculptural form, commissioning Dalí to create a series of bronzes based on the artist’s most famous Surrealist images.
 Mr. Levi has lectured and written often on the subject, and has published a definitive book on the Dalí Sculpture Collection.